The wonderful story of the Savoyard Brewers

 For centuries, abbey beers have been part of brewing heritage.
 Hildegarde de Bingen, a Benedictine nun with a capital B, a botanist and beer expert ahead of her time, had the revolutionary idea of introducing hops into the cereal-based beers of the time.
 By bringing a new bitterness and complexity, it gave beer a new destiny.
 The Savoyard Brewers paid tribute to her with a dedicated range, called La Nonne, launched in 2016.
 This range was first embodied in the Nonne Triple and the Nonne I.P.HAS. ( India Pale Ale), before expanding to Nonne A.P.HAS. ( American Pale Ale) then the Nun Golden Ale.

-Competition beast
+Competition Beasts

 Success pushed them to think bigger: in the summer of 2017, the Brasseurs savoyards moved to Alby-sur-Chéran in a building 2.5 times larger than the previous one.
 In 2018, they welcomed 7 new tanks, bringing their total to 19, almost as many as employees!
 Enough to brew new ideas and high-quality organic beers, artisanal and steeped in tradition.